 According to Community Environmental Monitoring and Planning (CEMP) precipitation data from February 2022 to February 2023, Tonopah received 91% of the 30-year average.
-Summer and early fall precipitation (July, August, and September) resulted in 59% of the 2022-2023 precipitation total.
+Summer and early fall precipitation inclusive of July, August, and September resulted in 59% of the 2022-2023 precipitation total.
 Rainfall during these months was historically high.
 Despite recent improvements, Area 21 has received historically low measurable precipitation over the last 3 years.
 The drought continues to persist in central Nevada.
-The U.S. Drought monitor has designated most of the area as moderate drought or abnormally dry during 2022.
+The US Drought monitor has designated most of the area as moderate drought or abnormally dry during 2022.
 Drought conditions began in mid-2010s and continued through early 2022.
 These precipitation regimes diminished forage quality throughout Area 21.
 The most recent winter is expected to revive the plant community to some extent.

-The Nevada Department of Wildlife rebuilt the Robb and Beko Guzzlers in June 2019.
+The NDOW rebuilt the Robb and Beko Guzzlers in June

+2019.
 Increased storage capacity was added to both units.
 During fall 2019, the NDOW worked in conjunction with private landowners and the mineral ridge mine to enhance water storage and collection at Tarantula Spring.
-To alleviate the need for future water hauls, the NDOW, coupled with the Bureau of Land Management (BLM), completed appropriate National Environmental Policy Act documentation to rebuild and expanded the Monte Cristo #1 guzzler.
+To alleviate the need for future water hauls, the NDOW, coupled with the BLM, completed appropriate NEPA documentation to rebuild and expanded the Monte Cristo #1 guzzler.